Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 ![ABCD](https://github.com/user-attachments/assets/58059654-ad11-4f02-b3f1-2f7fcc678f5b)

 We see that a bubble can barely fit the 26 lowercase letters of the alphabet.<BR>
-Depending on text input, it's a matter of testing to check if it fits or not.<BR>
+Depending on text input, it's a matter of testing to check if it fits or not.<BR><BR>
 To have multiple lines within the same bubble, `\n` can be used to define **newline**.<BR>
-Next line first word should be written directly after the function. (no space in between).
+Next line first word should be written directly after the function. (no space in between).<BR><BR>
 An input such as `Text: First line\nSecond line\nThird line\nForth line\nFifth line` would render as :

 ![5LINES_1](https://github.com/user-attachments/assets/2e3bb69d-17ab-4e1e-8aab-b4cbf76d8936)